 Biography

 Professor John B. Saunders is a consultant physician in internal medicine and addiction medicine.
-He has senior appointments at the Universities of Queensland and Sydney and the St John of God and Wesley private hospital groups in Australia.
+He has had senior appointments at the Universities of Queensland and Sydney and the St John of God and Wesley private hospital groups in Australia.
 He qualified in science (pharmacology) and medicine from the University of Cambridge, and undertook specialist medical training in internal medicine, gastroenterology and liver disease, and addiction medicine.

-His career as a clinician, service director, researcher and academic in the alcohol and drug field extends back over 40 years.
+His career as a clinician, service director, researcher and academic in the alcohol and drug field extends back over 45 years.
 He is experienced in all aspects of addictive disorders and is engaged in individual clinical work and in treatment programs together with service standards and evaluation.
 His research encompasses screening and early diagnosis, brief interventions, assessment instruments, susceptibility to alcohol and drug-related disorders, treatment of alcohol, opioid and psychostimulant disorders and medical education in addiction studies.

 John has worked with the World Health Organization (WHO) for many years and was responsible for developing the AUDIT questionnaire (the standardized self-assessment test for alcohol use disorders).
 He is a member of WHO's Expert Advisory Panel on Substance Abuse and the ICD 11 Substance-Related and Addictive Disorders Workgroup and was previously Co-Chair of the DSM V Substance Use Disorders Workgroup (2003-2007).

-Professor Saunders has published six books, including "Addiction Medicine" published by Oxford University Press, "Young People and Alcohol," and over 360 scientific papers, reviews and book chapters.
+Professor Saunders has published six books, including the new third edition "Handbook of Addiction Medicine" published by Oxford University Press, "Young People and Alcohol," and over 360 scientific papers, reviews and book chapters.
 He is an ISI Highly Cited Scientist, with accumulated citations exceeding 48,000.